They may not be as well-known as some of Scotland's famous fortresses, but these fairytale castles are nothing short of enchanting.

 11. Caerlaverock Castle

 Imagine a castle in the shape of a triangle, with imposing sandstone walls and a tower or two at each corner.
 Along with its atmospheric green moat and setting within a nature reserve, these features rank the spellbinding Caerlaverock Castle near Glencaple in Dumfries & Galloway among the most powerful-looking castles in the world and give it a story-book quality.
 There's simply no other castle in the world like it!
+The castle remains closed but you can still wander around the castle grounds, browse in the shop and access toilet facilities.

 12. The Black Watch Castle & Museum